ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-ref-sql.md

 # SQL ingest tool reference
 {: .no_toc}

 The SQL ingester tool selects data from a MSSQL, MySQL or Postgres database table  using a SQL endpoint.

-Once your SQL file(s) are built, they can be ingested by FeatureBase using the `molecula-ingest-csv` ingester.

 {: .important}
 Source column names are used to specify column names for each record.